 For adults, it’s clear that helmets are not the most essential factor when it comes to cyclists and safety.
 As mentioned above, there are other, more important factors to a cyclist’s safety.
 On top of that, as I said earlier, bicycle helmets are not sturdy enough to offer realistic protection in a bad car accident.

 So what should Australia do?
 Based on the evidence, I think they should scrap the mandatory helmet laws for adults.
 It’s clear that the laws haven’t effectively protected people like they thought they would.
 Yes, helmets save lives.
 But forcing people to wear them clearly has the opposite effect.

 Instead of focusing on forcing people to wear helmets when they don’t really help the general public, the best way to protect cyclists is to focus on other methods.

 One of the best methods is to improve cycling infrastructure.
-As we’ve seen in cities like Copenhagen and New York, more bike lanes and better infrastructure saves lives.
-And this solution has the added benefit of having all kinds of non-safety related perks that vastly improve cities.
+As we’ve seen in cities like Copenhagen and New York, more bike lanes and better infrastructure save lives.
+And this solution has the added benefit of having all kinds of non-safety-related perks that vastly improve cities.